cryspen/bertie/Benchmarks.md

 the protocol.
 This allows us to see where the protocol implementation itself may be slower than necessary.

+##### Heap allocations

+Because we used a style where `Bytes` and `&Bytes` were used everywhere, everything, even individual bytes, needed to be allocated on the heap.
+While this makes the code look nice, it incurs a huge amount of memory operations, both for allocating and for freeing.

+Using pre-allocation when possible, i.e. allocation all required memory at once, instead of allocating when, for example, concatenating, and using byte slices `&[U8]` instead of owning references `&Bytes`, significantly sped up the protocol code.

 ##### Client Hello Generation